abraraamer/switchboard/readme.txt

 add_filter( 'ot_theme_mode', '__return_true' );

 /**
- * Required: include OptionTree.
+ * Required: include Switchboard.
  */
 require( trailingslashit( get_template_directory() ) . 'option-tree/ot-loader.php' );
 ```

-For a list of all the OptionTree UI display filters refer to the `demo-functions.php` file found in the `/assets/theme-mode/` directory of this plugin.
+For a list of all the Switchboard UI display filters refer to the `demo-functions.php` file found in the `/assets/theme-mode/` directory of this plugin.
 This file is the starting point for developing themes with Theme Mode.

 == Frequently Asked Questions ==

 = Is there a demo theme I can install? =

 There sure is, and I'm glad you asked.
-Download and activate the [OptionTree Theme](https://github.com/valendesigns/option-tree-theme) and get some experience setting up OptionTree on your own with detailed directions and tips.
+Download and activate the [Switchboard Theme](https://github.com/valendesigns/option-tree-theme) and get some experience setting up Switchboard on your own with detailed directions and tips.

 = I get errors or a blank screen when I activate the plugin.
 What's the deal? =

-The most likely scenario is your theme already has OptionTree installed in Theme Mode.
+The most likely scenario is your theme already has Switchboard installed in Theme Mode.
 And since the plugin and theme version can't both be active at the same time without the sky falling on your head, your site has decided to throw in the towel.
 If that's not your issue, open up a support request and we'll figure it out together.
-UPDATE: As of OptionTree 2.4.0 the plugin version will not conflict with the Theme Mode version if they are both 2.4.0 or higher.
+UPDATE: As of Switchboard 2.4.0 the plugin version will not conflict with the Theme Mode version if they are both 2.4.0 or higher.

 == Screenshots ==